-- Regions reported either no service delivery issues related to recruitment and retention, or moderate issues. - Two full-time vacancies and seven part-time vacancies were reported. - Employers reported minimal recruiting challenges for this classification.
+- Minimal service delivery issues related to recruitment and retention were reported by respondents to the review. - Four full-time vacancies and five part-time vacancies were reported. - Respondents reported minimal recruiting challenges for this classification.

-Having reviewed the employer information, and considering the labour market criteria defined by the market supplement framework, the Market Supplement Review Committee recommends maintaining the current market supplement for the Paramedic classification.
+Having reviewed the information as provided by respondents, and considering the labour market criteria defined by the market supplement framework, the Market Supplement Review Committee recommends maintaining the current market supplement for the Paramedic classification.